mohangk/chatyuk/README.md

 1. Run `npm run-script build-tests` to continuosly build the tests.
 2. In the root directory run `python -m SimpleHTTPServer`
 3. Access the tests at http://localhost:8000/jasmine/SpecRunner.html
+4. To run the acceptance tests `npm run nightwatch`

 ## Integrating into a page